Om-Raja/Instagram-backend/README.md

 `app.set("views", path.join(__dirname, "views"));`
 <br/><br/><br/>

-### 2.Path for views when index.js is in the src folder?
+### 2. Path for views when index.js is in the src folder?
 The `path.join` method builds the correct path based on the current location of index.js (where the code is being run).

 In your new project:\